cyberbotics/webots/docs/blog/Webots-2022-a-release.md

 ### What Changed?

-We worked hard to convert all PROTOS and worlds distributed with Webots for you, so that they are ready to use in R2022a.
+We worked hard to convert all PROTOs and worlds distributed with Webots for you, so that they are ready to use in R2022a.

 A mechanism of backward compatibility has been implemented directly in Webots.
 Unfortunately, it was not possible to make it work in every cases.
-It will try to convert worlds but cannot convert protos.
+It will try to convert worlds and PROTOs at runtime, but PROTO changes cannot be saved.

-We also wrote a [guide](https://github.com/cyberbotics/webots/wiki/FLU-and-ENU-conversion-guide) to help you convert your own protos and worlds to use them in Webots R2022a.
+We also wrote a [guide](https://github.com/cyberbotics/webots/wiki/FLU-and-ENU-conversion-guide) to help you convert your own PROTOs and worlds to use them in Webots R2022a.

-We are aware that it is a major change and it can be annoying to convert your worlds and PROTOS to the new format.
+We are aware that it is a major change and it can be annoying to convert your worlds and PROTOs to the new format.
 However, it is a worthwhile effort, especially if you work with ROS.

 ---